getodk/docs/docs-tech-guide.rst

   > odkenv\Scripts\activate

-And, when you are done working, deactivate it with:
+When you are done working, deactivate it with:

 .. code-block:: console